 The Drive Card performs amplification and filtering of the demand signals.
-The first filter stage may be switched in or out by the relay control signals on Binary I/O 2, to give a selected trade off between noise and dynamic range.
-The state of the relays is monitored by Binary I/O 1.
+The filter stage may be switched in or out by the relay control signals on Binary I/O 2, to give a selected trade off between noise and dynamic range.
+The state of the relays is monitored on the Binary I/O 1 connector.

-The two filter stages in each filter channel act as low pass filters with a 1 Hz corner frequency.
-Each filter stage also has a "zero" at 10 Hz, so its attenuation is almost constant above 10 Hz.
+The filter stage in each channel act as low pass filters with a 0.5 Hz corner frequency.
+Each filter stage also has a "zero" at 5.3Hz, so its attenuation is almost constant above 5 Hz.
+It incorporates a high frequency boost circuit which gives the necessary dynamic range above 200Hz.